marfarma/hotfix/readme.txt

 * Hotfix for WP 3.0.5 comment text KSES overzealousness.

 == Upgrade Notice ==
+= 0.5 =
+Upgrade if you're running WordPress 3.1, to fix a bug with taxonomy query manipulations and a bug with `/index.php/` custom taxonmy permalinks.

 = 0.4 =
 Upgrade if you're running WordPress 3.1 to fix a bug with taxonomy query manipulations.